-

 Stop-ClusteredMailboxServer <CMSName> -StopReason Setup -Confirm:$false

-After the CMS is stopped (offline), close the Exchange Management Shell and restart the node.
-During the restart, the CMS, and any other cluster groups owned by the node being restarted are moved to another node in the cluster, if one is available, including a node that does not have Exchange installed.
+4. After the CMS is stopped (offline), close the Exchange Management Shell and restart the node.
+During the restart, the CMS and any other cluster groups owned by the node being restarted is moved to another node in the cluster, if one is available, including a node that does not have Exchange installed.
 If the CMS group is moved to another node, it should be moved back to the active node after the restart.
 If the node that took ownership of the CMS during the restart has the same version of Exchange installed, you can use the following command in the Exchange Management Shell to move the CMS back to the node that was restarted.

 Move-ClusteredMailboxServer <CMSName> -TargetMachine <NodeName> -MoveComment Setup -Confirm:$false